Field Collection for Fusion Projects | XGRIDS Pro Guide

 Starting Each Segment

 Initialize each segment in a feature-rich, stable position with the scanner on its steel control point base on a hard, level surface.
-Do not initialize in the overlap zone itself, initialize in a well-structured area of the segment's unique coverage, then walk into the overlap zone as part of the scan route.
-Initializing in the overlap zone means your initialization point is in contested territory and the segment has no anchored start.
+For the first segment, do not initialize in the overlap zone itself.
+Initialize in a well-structured area of the segment's unique coverage, then walk into the overlap zone as part of the scan route.
+This ensures the overlap zone is captured with a fully warmed-up SLAM track, not as the first few minutes of a session.

 Within the Overlap Zone